theodi/open-standards-guidebook/README.md

 You may override the default configuration via editing `path-config.json` and `task-config.js` in the `build/` directory.
 See the separate README.md and inline documentaton in that directory for full options available.

+## Contributions application

+The `contributions/` directory contains a small [Sinatra](http://sinatrarb.com) application that takes form submissions and turns them into issues / PRs on the GitHub repo via the GH api.
+For full details of this component of the project see `contributions/README.md`.

 ## Hacks